 a dream: deconstructed…

 When I was five, I moved from Florida to Virginia with my stepfather who was in the Navy, and my mother who’d immigrated to ‘the States’ just ten years earlier.
 If I got anything from my stepfather it was his foul mouth and comedic timing.
 Any other talent came from my biological father.
 My mother made sure I was polite, diplomatic and that I never put anything on a credit card that I couldn’t pay for in cash.
 She also made sure that I knew I could be anything I wanted to be.

 As an only child, I escaped into worlds I created with stuffed animals and fitted sheets.
 I’d perform for my mom’s friends, dancing to Shania Twain’s “Man!
 I Feel Like A Woman” in my denim daisy dukes.
 I became fascinated with film when I’d sneak out into the living room to watch Interview With The Vampire and Waiting To Exhale on late night cable.
 There was something so forbidden yet so telling in my captivation.
 Performance for me began when I’d put on my denim daisy dukes and dance to Shania Twain’s “Man!
 I Feel Like A Woman”…refusing to go on unless I had on my special shorts.
 I became engrossed in the magic of theatre in middle school when I saw a community production of Into the Woods.
-It transported me into a whole other world, something I’d only done alone before.
-I was so present.
+I was transported and so present.
 It was in that moment that I knew I wanted to create moments like that, for others.